errorrprone/aitarotreader/README.md

 # aitarotreader
-use chatgpt to interpret tarot cards
+use open ai of your choice to interpret tarot cards.
+You can change the ai from davinci to something else if you prefer.

 Get your api key for free from https://platform.openai.com/account/api-keys